dzuk-mutant/font_notes/data/metrics.md

 #### Basic ascenders and descenders

 These are what they are.
-If you're doing CJK characters (or like emoji), then you want to define these in terms of the ['ideographic em-box'](https://docs.microsoft.com/en-gb/typography/opentype/spec/baselinetags#ideoembox) to ensure clean vertical rendering.
+If you're doing CJK characters (or like emoji presumably), then you want to define these in terms of the ['ideographic em-box'](https://docs.microsoft.com/en-gb/typography/opentype/spec/baselinetags#ideoembox) to ensure clean vertical rendering.

 #### usWin ascenders and descenders